Last updated: June 29, 2021

 PMT identifies overall goal(s) to meet identified educational need(s).

 PMT writes objectives based on the identified goals.
 These objectives must be specific and define a short-range goal that describes what the participant will be able to do upon completing the educational activity.
 Objectives must begin with a verb that describes an observable action that may be evaluated at the end of the activity.
 “Understand” does not describe an observable action; “list,” “describe,” or “explain” do.

 PMT identifies qualifications for authors or instructors who will write or otherwise deliver the content that addresses the goals and objectives for the target audience.
 PMT identifies the format that will best address the goals and objectives (e.g., lecture, discussion, Q and A, laboratory, etc.).
-PMT develops lesson content and a bibliographic list of references on which the content is based in accordance with the CAPCE Accreditation Manual, ( Appendix H, Style Sheet).
+PMT develops lesson content and a bibliographic list of references on which the content is based, (Appendix H, Style Sheet).
 PMT lists complete reference information for all materials used to prepare the activity and uses an activity format that allows participants to relate specific content to each reference.
 PMT considers thorough research an indispensable element of sound educational design.
 References at a minimum must support the current National EMS Education Standards.
 Best practices include articles from peer reviewed journals, standard textbooks, and information from the internet.
 PMT, at its sole discretion, may require applicants to provide additional content and references appropriate to the topic.